The tale is etched in automotive folklore, but how well do we really know the Lancia Gamma ?

 In mainland Europe the Gamma was offered with a 2.0 litre version of the Tipo 830 boxer unit, developing 113.5bhp at 5500 rpm, 127 ft lbs of torque at 3500 rpm and 56.8 bhp per litre.
 This model would form the bulk of Italian Gamma sales – Car magazine’s Giancarlo Perini reporting that only 76 Gamma 2.5’s were sold in the home market during 1978.
 But two years earlier, with the Flavia 2000 fading and the Gamma’s introduction delayed, the strongly selling Beta was made available with a 2.0 litre version of the Lampredi four, developing 115 bhp at 5500 rpm, 130 ft lbs of torque at 2800 rpm and 57.6 bhp per litre – putting paid to any suggestion of a power advantage.

 Little to gain from a style perspective either.
 To the untrained eye, the Gamma’s silhouette appeared similar to the smaller car.
-Certainly, the larger car was more dramatically styled, more elegant, more expensively finished and specified, but given the price differential, it’s hardly surprising if a sizable number of customers felt the Beta (especially in more refined series 2 form) offered a broader balance of virtues in a handier-sized package.
+Certainly, the larger car was more dramatically styled, more elegant, more expensively finished and specified, but given the price differential, it is hardly surprising if a sizable number of customers felt the Beta (especially in more refined series 2 form) offered a broader balance of virtues in a handier-sized package.

 Journalist and marque enthusiast, John Simister asserted in a 2001 piece for Thoroughbred & Classic Cars, that the Beta was originally an aborted joint venture model with Citroën, which was later hurriedly re-purposed and engineered for Lancia.
 If so, it would at least explain the model’s unconventional dimensions.
-What it fails to do however, is adequately explain why Camuffo and Fiat’s product planners sanctioned two cars that were so similar in size.
+What it fails to do however, is adequately explain why Camuffo and FIAT’s product planners sanctioned two cars so similar in size.

-As the Gamma failed in the marketplace, Lancia introduced the conservatively styled, more upmarket Trevi 2000 in 1981, and while it was in many ways a pragmatic response to a clear need, it also helped seal the Gamma’s fate.
-Because not only did the Trevi codify the principle that customers favoured three volumes to two in this sector, it successfully queried the necessity for a larger Lancia saloon at all.
+As the Gamma nosedived in the marketplace, Lancia introduced the conservatively styled, more upmarket Trevi 2000 in 1981, and while it was in many ways a pragmatic response to a clear need, it also helped seal the Gamma’s fate.
+Because not only did the Trevi codify the principle that customers favoured three volumes to two in this sector, it also successfully queried the necessity for the larger Lancia saloon.